GillesPelegrin/express-tasks/README.md

 ```

-- [ ] find out how to handle errors
+- [x] find out how to handle errors
+- [ ] create convention test so you are sure no route endpoint is forgotten to be wrapped
 - [ ] is adding DTO validation duplication of the domain validation ? - find answer